|Guide||♦||344 Triplogs||0 Topics|

 I must admit, this area didn't appeal to me until just recently.
 The drought of 2002 has forced most of the forest to close.
 I've mountain biked the area extensively years ago.
 That's before I gave up mountain biking to keep the blood "in" my body.
 Not to mention I'm writing this up in June when any sane individual would pass on a Phoenix hike.
 But you know, when the cards are down, go with what you have.
-So I headed out at 4:30am two mornings in a row to capture my take on Hidden Valley from the Marco de Niza Trailhead!
+So I headed out at 4:30 am two mornings in a row to capture my take on Hidden Valley from the Marco de Niza Trailhead!

-Maybe you're reading this in the winter thinking what's the big deal.
-Well, on this day for instance, it's going to be 110 degrees in Phoenix.
+Maybe you're reading this in the winter, thinking what's the big deal.
+Well, on this day, for instance, it's going to be 110 degrees in Phoenix.
 Probably with 7% humidity.
 The general idea in the summer is to bail big time and hit the pines!
 Since that isn't possible this year, I'm offering my take on the next best thing without racking up 300 miles in the car.
-Like I said, I did this two mornings in a row.
+As I said, I did this two mornings in a row.
 Not because I had to, just because it was so friggin cool the first time I had to do it again!
 No kidding!
 The key is the EARLY start.
 Yes, way before the sun kisses the Sonoran Desert.